joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 ## The third month: small wins

-By month three, you understand the landscape and you've built some trust.
+By month three, you understand how things work and you've built some trust.
 Now you can start making changes, but start small.

 Pick one thing.
 Not three things, not a big transformation.
 One clear improvement that addresses a real problem the team feels.
 Something you can ship in weeks, not months.

 Maybe it's fixing that flaky test suite.
 Maybe it's simplifying the PR review process.
 Maybe it's cancelling a meeting everyone hates.
-Pick something visible, achievable, and genuinely valuable.
+Pick something visible that you can actually finish.

 Make the change together.
 Don't announce your solution.
 Bring the problem to the team, share your thinking, ask for input.
 You're fixing the thing, yes, but you're also showing how you'll lead: openly, with input, focused on real problems.